UPS, TNT to reply to EU objections within a couple of weeks

-NEW YORK United Parcel Service, Inc (UPS.N) and its Dutch merger partner TNT Express NV TNTE.AS said on Friday they would take a couple of weeks to reply to European Commission objections to their 5.2 billion euro ($6.8 billion) deal.
+NEW YORK Oct 19 United Parcel Service, Inc and its Dutch merger partner TNT Express NV said on Friday they would take a couple of weeks to reply to European Commission objections to their 5.2 billion euro ($6.8 billion) deal.

 UPS and TNT would have to offer concessions to secure regulatory approval for the deal, the European Union's antitrust chief said on Thursday.